prezi/raleway-prezi/README.md

 **Folder structure:**

-**Raleway Prezi Src (Glyphs)** folder: source, working Glyphs files **Raleway Original** folder: archive of the original Raleway font **InDesign** folder: InDesign file for creating cross check PDF
+**InDesign** folder: InDesign file for creating cross check PDF **OTF (for Print)** folder: generated OTF font files **Raleway Original** folder: archive of the original Raleway font **Raleway Prezi Src (Glyphs)** folder: source, working Glyphs files.

+---

 Upgraded, extended and fitted – what is it means?
-So:
+So, we:
+- changed name from Raleway to Raleway Prezi (with style names)
 - changed diacritical marks and punctuation  (we make them bigger,more readable)
-- changed name from Raleway to Raleway Prezi (with style names)
-- changed a to alternate a / stylistic set 01 / ss01
-- changed w to alternate w / stylistic set 02 / ss02
+- changed deafult a, d, j, l, q, u, w to alternate characters
+- changed form of the numbers
 - changed default numbers style from old numerals to default set / .onum
+- extended with arrows
+- extended with uni2318 (Apple Command) character
+- created small caps with diacritical marks
+- changed default zero to slashed (dotted) zero
+- removing ligatures

 ---